 IOS is a trademark or registered trademark of Cisco Systems, Inc., in the United States and/or other countries and is used under license.
-Windows is either a registered trademark or a trademark of Microsoft Corporation in the United States and/or other countries.
+Mac OS and OS X are registered trademarks of Apple Inc. in the United States and/or other countries.
+Microsoft, Windows, and Windows Vista are either registered trademarks, or trademarks of Microsoft Corporation in the United States and/or other countries.
 PictBridge logo is a trademark.
 The SD, SDHC, and SDXC logos are trademarks of the SD-3C, LLC.
-HDMI, the HDMI logo and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC.
+HDMI, the HDMI logo and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.